What is a Ductless Mini Split Air Conditioner?

 Definitely, the cost is a very important consideration.
 Why?
 Well, that is because the cost of having this kind of air conditioner is also its main downside.
 So, if you are too tight when it comes to budget, think more than twice before investing in this one.

-The most affordable models of this unit can cost up to $1000 and the higher-end units are about $5000.
+The most affordable models in this unit can cost up to $1000, and the higher-end units are about $5000.
 Expect to pay closer to the higher-end units if you want an air conditioner that is powerful enough to cool your large room or a multi-zone unit that could handle several rooms.

 Power or BTU Requirements